awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

 The following are the limitations of using Amazon EKS on Outposts:
 + AWS Identity and Access Management, Application Load Balancer, Network Load Balancer, Classic Load Balancer, and Amazon Route 53 run in the AWS Region, not on Outposts\.
 This will increase latencies between the services and the containers\.
 + AWS Fargate is not available on AWS Outposts\.
++ Managed node groups cannot be deployed to nodes on an Outpost\.

 ## Network connectivity considerations<a name="eks-outposts-considerations"></a>